Revulse3/Rev-Madlibs/README.md

 Mad libs generator :

-Easily build have a mad lib generated for you.
+Easily build and have a mad lib generated for you.